 The most important factor in choosing a debt repayment strategy is that it will motivate you to succeed.
 Take a minute to consider your different strategies and move forward from there.
 Once you’ve chosen a path, make sure to stick to it.
 Using these methods can help you avoid taking out a home equity loan to pay off debt!

 Pick up a side hustle

 If you were living beyond your means for any amount of time, then it can be difficult to overcome your debts.
 No matter what your income is, it can be a challenge to eliminate all of your debt.
-However, if you are able to increase your income then you can dramatically accelerate your debt repayment process.
-That’s where a side hustle can come in to transform your life.
+However, if you can increase your income, you can dramatically accelerate your debt repayment process.
+That’s where a unique side hustle can come in to transform your life.

 Once you have more money coming in through your side hustle, funnel the newfound income to reach your financial goals.
 Don’t stop once you become debt-free.
 You can redirect the income to build your emergency fund or create a more balanced lifestyle for yourself.

-If you want to tackle our debt, you should not need to resort to a HELOC.
+If you want to tackle your debt, you should not have to resort to a home equity loan for debt consolidation.
 In fact, using home equity to pay off credit card debt should be an absolute last resort.
 You don’t want to put your home on the line and risk losing it to a couple of missed payments.